-1. Loosen the locknut.

-To increase the throttle grip free play, turn the throttle grip free play adjusting nut in direction (a).
-To decrease the throttle grip free play, turn the adjusting nut in direction (b).
+- 1. Slide the rubber cover back. - 2.
+Loosen the locknut. - To increase the throttle grip free play, turn the adjusting nut in direction (a).
+To decrease the throttle grip free play, turn the adjusting nut in direction (b). - 4.
+Tighten the locknut and then slide the rubber cover to its original position.